Skip to main content

 Head, Stakeholder Engagement

-Working with The CSRC
+Partner with CSRC

 Often, there is ambiguity introduced in the development of new therapies due to the development of new scientific discoveries, the implementation of new technologies, or novel regulatory approaches.
 These “pain points” are often felt among stakeholders.